- Other textiles

 Pride of Kaga : aesthetic embroidery

-Hand-dyed threads, exquisite shading, the sparkle of gold and silver
+Hand-dyed threads with sparkles of gold and silver

 Kaga Embroidery (Kaga-nui in Japanese) is traditional embroidery produced in the city of Kanazawa, Ishikawa prefecture, using a variety of threads such as colorful silk threads, luxurious gold and silver threads, and lacquered threads.
 Kaga-nui is known for its relief designs delicately stitched with a splendid yet restrained beauty.
 The key techniques include chain and slip stitches, and suga-nui (stitch with threads laid parallel to the weft of the fabric); every single stitch is painstakingly worked by hand.
 Advanced techniques are also used such as relief stitch in which layers of embroidery are built up to make a three-dimensional design, and gradation stitch to give beautiful color grading by which different tones of silk threads are worked side by side.
 Unlike Kyo Embroidery applied directly to dyed patterns, in Kaga-nui, a design is drawn on plain fabric before embroidery, and this preparation creates a distinctive relief effect.
 One of the advantages of Kaga-nui is by using twisted threads, an extremely durable embroidery finish is created.
 In addition, since the embroidery threads on the face and rear sides are stitched in the same direction, even if a thread is damaged, a repair can be made only to that particular section only.
 In recent years, the artistic beauty of Kaga-nui has been drawing increasing attention and in addition to luxury kimono, framed pictures, tapestries, room lamps, and other upholsteries incorporating the style are being produced.